ysangkok/tce-bochs-vm/README.md

     tc@box:~$

 ## Instructions
-1. Download all files in downloads and unpack.
+1. Download all files in the Git repository and the downloads.
+Unpack archives from downloads.
 1. Adjust paths in ``bochsrc``.
 1. Launch bochs as root.
 Example ``sudo ~/bochs-2.5.1-build/bin/bochs`` (root for tuntap)
 1. Select "restore state".
 Point Bochs to the snapshot folder.